Jayamvr007/Build-a-Data-Science-Web-App-with-Streamlit-and-Python/README.md

 OBJECTIVES:
-     Turn Simple Python Scripts into Web Apps
+     1.Turn Simple Python Scripts into Web Apps
-     Load the Motor Vehicle Collisions Data
+     2.Load the Motor Vehicle Collisions Data
-     Visualize Data on a Map
+     3.Visualize Data on a Map
-     Filtering Data and Interactive Tables
+     4.Filtering Data and Interactive Tables
-     Plot Filtered Data on a 3D Interactive Map
+     5.Plot Filtered Data on a 3D Interactive Map 6.Charts and Histograms
-     Charts and Histograms
-     Select Data Using Dropdowns
+     7.Select Data Using Dropdowns